 Director, Transmedia Zone and Transmedia Research Centre

 Dr. Richard Lachman is Director of the Transmedia Zone and Transmedia Research Centre, and Associate Professor of Digital Media in the RTA School of Media at Ryerson University.
 A Gemini award-winning producer, Lachman has worked on many highly successful Canadian and US interactive and convergent-media projects over the last 15 years.
 He completed his doctorate in software recommendation-engines at the University of New England in Australia and holds a Master's degree from the MIT Media Lab in Interactive Cinema.
 Lachman's interests include transmedia storytelling, digital documentaries, augmented/locative/VR experiences, mixed realities, and collaborative design thinking.

-Jeff Santos is a designer and producer in the video game and app industries.
-He has been passionate about digital interactive content for years and is currently focused on applying what he knows to make childhood education and entertainment more creative, innovative, and engaging.
-His past projects include Atlanta's Woodruff Park AtL playground, the EA Skate series, A Charlie Brown Christmas app, and TVO's new digital educational learning product, mPower.
+As a longtime designer and producer in the video game and app industry, Jeff Santos has been passionate about digital interactive content for years.
+Currently focused on applying what he knows to make childhood education and entertainment more creative, innovative, and engaging, the self-proclaimed comic and cartoon geek has plenty of inspiration and experience from which to draw.
+His favourite past projects include Atlanta’s Woodruff Park AtL playground, the EA Skate Series, A Charlie Brown Christmas app, and currently TVO’s new digital educational learning product mPower.

 Jason Krogh is the founder and CEO of Sago Mini, a team dedicating to creating great apps and toys for young children.
 He has designed and developed interactive media for 15 years, and has worked with clients such as National Geographic, Sprout, Disney Jr, and the Vancouver Olympics.